CodepathPod4/Capstone/project_spec.md

 ### Description

-Users can generate a list of songs based on their mood according to different tags.
+"Moodify" is an Android app programmed in Kotlin where users can generate a list of songs based on their mood according to different tags from an API called last.fm.
+Different options for moods include "party," "sad," workout," "chill," and "study."
+The app utilizes a recycler view which enables users to scroll down for more songs in the generated playlist.
+This app is perfect for users who want to create a playlist according to their mood, but they do not have the time to do it manually.

 ### App Evaluation